Robert Travers (MP): Early career

 Robert was educated at the University of Oxford, and took there a degree in civil law.
 Since most though not all of the commanders in the Wars of the Three Kingdoms had seen military service, it is possible that he served as a soldier for a time.
 Unusually for the eldest son of a landowning family, he decided on a full-time legal career (this was a more common choice for a younger son).
 He practised mainly in the ecclesiastical and Admiralty courts.
 He won praise for his legal ability, but also gained a reputation for corruption which stayed with him throughout his life.
 He became Vicar General of the Diocese of Meath, but so many accusations of extortion, of the taking of bribes and of misappropriation of funds were made against him that in 1621 he was prosecuted in the Court of Castle Chamber (the Irish parallel to Star Chamber), and was found guilty of bribery.
 He was fined £300 and ordered to be imprisoned at the Crown's pleasure.

-Castle Chamber was never very effective in enforcing its orders, and the sentence of imprisonment never took effect.
-Even so it is surprising that Travers' conviction did not result in his professional disgrace: on the contrary, he continued in legal practice and was knighted in 1625.
+Castle Chamber was never very effective in enforcing its orders, and the sentence of imprisonment was never carried out.
+Even so, it is surprising that Travers' conviction did not result in his professional disgrace: on the contrary, he continued in legal practice and was knighted in 1625.
 Most likely he owed his immunity to his powerful friends, especially Richard Boyle, 1st Earl of Cork, whose cousin Elizabeth Boyle he later married.

 Judge

 In the early 1620s he was appointed Deputy to Sir Lawrence Parsons, the Irish Admiralty Judge, and was also made judge of the provincial Admiralty Court in Munster.
 Here again he became notorious for taking bribes and for keeping prizes for himself.
 By 1625 Sir Edward Villiers, who was briefly Lord President of Munster, was writing in despair that the Crown could not trust the conduct of the Admiralty to "such a one" as Travers, and referred pointedly to his Castle Chamber conviction for corruption.
 Villiers urged that Henry Gosnold, Travers' predecessor, who had a reputation for integrity, be restored to office.
-Gosnold did return to the Admiralty Court in the 1630s, but during the Civil War found himself unable to exercise power.
+Gosnold did return to the Admiralty Court in the 1630s, but during the Civil War found himself unable to exercise his judicial functions.
 The Parliament of Ireland set up a rival court at Kinsale with Travers as its judge; not surprisingly, further accusations of corruption were made against him.